Lectures on Symmetric Tensor Categories: Abstract

 \section{Abstract}

 This is an expanded version of the notes by the second author of the lectures on symmetric tensor categories given by the first author at Ohio State University in March 2019 and later at ICRA-2020 in November 2020.
-We review some aspects of the current state of the theory of symmetric tensor categories and discuss their applications, including ones unavailable in the literature.
+We review some aspects of the current state of the theory of symmetric tensor categories and discuss their applications.